husonlab/catrenet/README.md

 - Use Multicopy Food Nodes - select this to show each food node multiple times, to produce a less tangled network
 - Show/Hide Node Labels - select to hide node labels

+### Other calculations

+- Reaction Precedence DAG – A directed acyclic graph (DAG) that captures the partial ordering of reactions based on their dependencies: if an admissible ordering of reactions exists (ignoring catalysts), this graph represents which reactions must occur before others.

 ### Animation

 The program can animate the emergence of three types of systems: